HillsMakan/sydneyhillsmakan/src/content/partner/furama_darling_harbour.md

   - travel
 region: nsw
 discount_pct: 15
+discount_text: "Scan the QR Code and follow the procedures "
 ---
 Discover the perfect blend of convenience and comfort at Furama Darling Harbour Hotel, positioned amidst the vibrant energy of Sydney's CBD.